Testing the Spacetime Geometry of Sgr A* with the Relativistic Orbit of S2 star: Energy Conditions

-From a physical perspective, such violations do not imply pathologies or inconsistencies.
-The stress-energy tensor sourcing these geometries should be interpreted as an effective description encoding quantum gravitational, semiclassical, or non-local effects that become relevant at high curvature scales~\cite{Frolov:2016pav}.
-Indeed, quantum fields in curved spacetime are known to violate classical energy conditions while still respecting suitable averaged or quantum energy inequalities \cite{Ford:1995pb,Visser:1999de}.
-In the present case, the violation of the null energy condition is confined to a finite region near the regular core or throat, while the exterior geometry rapidly approaches the Schwarzschild solution and satisfies the standard energy conditions asymptotically \cite{Simpson:2018tsi}.
-This localized violation is precisely what allows the replacement of the classical curvature singularity by a smooth geometry while preserving asymptotic flatness and a well-defined ADM mass.
-Consequently, energy condition violation should be regarded not as a drawback, but as a necessary and physically well motivated ingredient for singularity resolution within an effective spacetime description~\cite{Curiel:2017mhj}.
+From a physical perspective, violations of the classical energy conditions do not necessarily imply pathologies or inconsistencies.
+Rather, the effective stress-energy tensor should be interpreted as encoding quantum gravitational, semiclassical, or nonlocal effects that become relevant at high curvature scales~\cite{Frolov:2016pav}.
+Quantum fields in curved spacetime are known to violate classical energy conditions while still satisfying suitable averaged or quantum inequalities~\cite{Ford:1995pb,Visser:1999de}.
+In the present context, localized violations of the strong or null energy conditions near the regular core or throat provide the mechanism through which curvature singularities are replaced by smooth regular geometries while preserving asymptotic flatness and a finite ADM mass.